Diabetes: Making Medical Decisions as Your Health Changes

-For a lot of people, diabetes leads to serious health problems.
+For many people, diabetes leads to serious health problems.
 These life-changing conditions bring with them new medical decisions and plans.

 Medical decisions are very personal.
 Different people handle them in different ways.